[object Object]

 • Certification: Yes

-Mimo is an interactive e-learning platform for aspiring data analysts, front-end programmers, back-end developers, and data scientists.
+Mimo is an interactive e-learning platform for aspiring data analysts, developers, and data scientists.

 Our SQL course provides official certification and offers a smooth experience for beginners looking to learn SQL from scratch and quickly land a job.

-You can explore Mimo via a web platform and a mobile app.
-You’ll also automatically get access to other web development courses for front-end development, full-stack development, Python, and more.
+You’ll also automatically access other programming and web development courses for front-end development, full-stack development, Python, and more.

 What you’ll learn

-In Mimo’s SQL course, you’ll learn all the key elements for beginner and intermediate SQL skills:
+In Mimo’s SQL course, you’ll explore all the key elements for beginner and intermediate SQL skills, including:

 How you’ll learn